pragun/magnetic_dust_fittings/README.md

 This is where I got my magnets
 - [AppliedMagnets](https://appliedmagnets.com/)
 This is probably where I'll get more from if I need some.
+The magnets are an easy press-fit into the printed plastic part.
+I just press the magnet in by pushing the fitting against my table surface.
+Needless to say, the magnets need to be installed in alternating polarity to ensure that there are atleast three specific orientations between any 2.5" fittings, and six specific orientations for any 4" fittings where they attract.

 You should probably get a mix of N35, N42 and N52 magnets.
 I also recommend creating a color scheme with the fittings